unChaz/sci-fi-5e/srd/monsters/miscellaneous_creatures.md

 **_Rake_**. _Melee Weapon Attack:_ +1 to hit, reach 5 ft., one target. _Hit:_ 1 (1d4 − 1) slashing damage.

-An **awakened shrub** is an ordinary shrub given sentience and mobility by the _awaken_ spell or similar magic.
+An **awakened shrub** is an ordinary shrub given sentience and mobility by the _awaken_ tek skill or similar tek.

 #### Awakened Tree